11 Best Construction Scheduling Software Reviewed [2026 Edition]

 • Learning Curve: Creating dashboards or automations is not plug-and-play.
 It’s a pace shift for teams used to Excel, and some struggle without hands-on training.

-• Performance dips on big sheets: Smartsheet can bog down if you load it with thousands of rows or complex formulas especially problematic for remote sites on weak connections.
+• Performance dips on big sheets: Smartsheet can bog down if you load it with thousands of rows or complex formulas.

 • Cost scales fast: $19/user/month sounds affordable until you roll it out across 50 people.
 Enterprise add-ons push it even higher.
 A hidden burden if you’re managing a large construction crew.